upleveled/system-setup/linux.md

-Before starting the setup, check that your hardware is compatible:
+Before starting the setup, check that your hardware and operating system is compatible:

 ### Minimum RAM: 8GB

-Make sure that your machine has at least 8GB RAM installed
+Make sure that your machine has at least 8GB RAM

+### Minimum OS Version: 2nd-newest OS version

+Make sure that you're running the 2nd-newest OS version or the newest version - earlier versions are not supported

 ---